 Fold each end of wire over the top of the pliers.

-Grasp the long end of the wire and make u-turn, back toward the short end.
+Grasp the long end of the wire and make a u-turn, back toward the short end.

 Continue circling the long end of the wire back toward where you started.